Adaptive experiment design for LTI systems: Convergence and accuracy analysis

+\begin{remark} The condition on the existence of $D_0'$ can be removed if $D_\theta$ itself is convex.
+Note that $D_\tht$ defined by (\ref{dfn-D_tht}) is convex and hence set $D_0'$ is not needed in our paper. \end{remark}

-\end{assumption} Moreover, another condition is imposed on the generator (\ref{input-ss}) of the input signal \begin{assumption} Functions $r(\cdot)$, $A_z ( \cdot)$, $B_z (\cdot)$, $C_z (\cdot)$ and $D_z (\cdot)$ are twice continuously differentiable with bounded partial derivatives up to second order on $D_\tht$. \end{assumption}
+Moreover, another condition is imposed on the generator (\ref{input-ss}) of the input signal \begin{assumption} The functions $A_z ( r(\cdot))$, $B_z (r(\cdot))$, $C_z (r(\cdot))$ and $D_z (r(\cdot))$ are triply continuously differentiable with bounded partial derivatives up to second order on $D_\tht$. \end{assumption}